OliviaL18/ReadMe-Generator/README.md

-# project A
+# README Generator

-it's a project
+Construct a README file according to user

 ## Table of Contents